Raiondesu/object-to-vuex-store/README.md

 This way Vuex is tricked to think that it has its conventional object to work with, whereas it's just a warpper around the original plain JS object.

+All Vuex caveats are also removed as a bonus that comes with this type of under-the-hood behaviour - you can use all your properties, getters, setters and methods wherever you want in your object.
+And, plus, you can also grasp all the benefits of Vuex's `rootState` and `rootGetters` (also `commit` and `dispatch`) in your modules, since these are added dynamically to the context of your functions upon invocation!

 ## Installation & Usage

 ```bash